-- 1. (i) (a) baker

-- (ii) (a) in the morning

-- (iii) (d) all of these

-- (iv) (b) emptying

-- (v) (c) to start

-- 2. The children used to be ready early in the morning to eagerly wait for the baker.
+- 1. (i) (a) baker - (ii) (a) in the morning - (iii) again while returning after emptying his basket - (iv) emptying - 2.
+The elders in Goa still love to remember the good old Portuguese days.
+They fondly remember the authentic loaves of bread for which the Portuguese are famous.
+The time tested furnaces, which still exist are a reminder of how traditional bakers used to bake loaves of bread.
+Whenever the thud and jingle of the traditional baker's bamboo is heard at times, it reminds one that this very sound heralded the arrival of the baker every morning. - 3.
+The children used to be ready early in the morning to eagerly wait for the baker.
 The baker would come twice a day-once early in the morning and the second time when he returned after selling his stuff.